Accepting card payments as a retailer

 - Card-not-present transaction (internet) – can be 30 working days or more

-A merchant can check that its bank account has been credited with the correct amount of funds by printing a daily summary of what card business has been transacted.
+You can check that your merchant bank account has been credited with the correct amount of funds by printing a daily summary of what card business has been transacted.
 This can be done by performing the end-of-day procedure through their terminal and then checking this figure with the entry in the bank account.
 Where these do not match, an acquirer will be able to assist in the understanding of any inconsistencies.

 An acquirer will discuss with you, the merchant, which card types they may want to accept for your business.
 In addition, an acquirer may provide you details on how a merchant can recognise card types, for card present transactions, and their security features (examples of these are holograms or card markings that appear when viewed under an ultraviolet light).